 Director of Bands

-Mr. Tarik Rowland is in his seventh year as Director of Bands at Tri-Cities High School in East Point, Georgia and his twelth year as a music educator.
+Mr. Tarik Rowland is in his ninth year as Director of Bands at Tri-Cities High School in East Point, Georgia and his fifttenth year as a music educator.

 An Atlanta native, Mr. Rowland attended Riverwood High School.
 His undergraduate work was completed at Georgia Southern University and graduate work at Shenandoah Conservatory in Winchester, Virginia.
 Mr. Rowland is currently completing his Doctorate in Music Education at The University of Georgia.